open/close all folders

 - Rebuild of Evangelion 2.0 has this two times, both performed by Unit 02: first against Clockliel then against Zeruel.
 Both were caused by Unit 02 freefalling onto and impacting the relevant Angel's AT-Field, causing a shockwave powerful enough to kick up dust kilometers away.
 It reminds you of a certain part of string theory.

-- Negi and Kotaro cause this to happen when performing a Fist Bump.
+- Mahou Sensei Negima!: Negi and Kotaro cause this to happen when performing a Fist Bump.
+Which Chisame promptly lampshades.

 - Many of the fights in Fairy Tail, especially between two Dragon Slayers, go this way quickly.
 Also appears in one of the openings - Natsu and Jellal fly at each other, impact, and the resulting explosion destroys the Etherion.

 - Magical Girl Lyrical Nanoha The Movie2nd As uses this to show off the power of the new Catridge System, with the shock wave from the clash between Fate's Bardiche Assault and Signum's Laevatein shattering all the windows of the buildings around them.

-- Bleach had an interesting version of this during the final fight between Ichigo and Aizen.
+- An interesting version of this occurs during the final fight between Ichigo and Aizen.
 A parried sword strike from the latter levels a nearby mountain, which Aizen comments on, assuming his new One-Winged Angel form is just that strong.
 Turns out it was Ichigo's power that destroyed the mountain, not his.

 - In Kill la Kill, several characters are strong enough to do this.
 The shock waves generated by Ryuko and Satsuki's sword clashes were strong enough to force all of the air out of the arena, causing a reverse Kung Fu Sonic Boom as it implosively rushed back; virtually destroying the arena in the process.

 - Every single fight, without exception, from the Sengoku Basara anime.
 It's that kind of series.